 The physical and mental well-being of our employees is of crucial importance to our company.
 We encourage dialogue with different stakeholders; with our employees through oneto-one conversations, and with trade unions through appropriate meetings.
-As the needs of our employees are evolving, we have decided to actively monitor and react to them, rather than create fixed boundaries for our actions in respect to well-being.
+As the needs of our employees are evolving, we have decided to actively monitor and react to them, rather than create fixed boundaries for our actions in respect to wellbeing.

-We recently piloted an employee satisfaction survey initiative in our company.
+In 2017 we piloted an employee satisfaction survey in our company.
 The results of the survey were analysed in December 2017.
-The responses were aggregated into Engagement Capital, a score designed to give an overall measure of the amount of commitment, discretionary effort and intent to stay that employees exhibit.
+The responses were aggregated into Engagement Capital, a score designed to give an overall measure of the amount of commitment, discretionary effort and intent to stay that employee's exhibit.
 Questions in the survey fell into the categories of past, present, and future; the average of the three was the overall Engagement Capital score.

 The survey demonstrated to us the need for better communication about our future and our employees' place in it.
 At the same time, when planning our next steps, we know we cannot forget about issues raised by our employees that affect their past and present.

-We are therefore working on creating a new strategy for the company.
-The strategy will describe the direction in which we want our business to go, and outline how we are planning to get there.
-Given that our employees are our most important capital, the strategy will take into account their place at the firm, their dedication and their growth.
+We have also creating a new strategy for the company.
+The strategy describe the direction in which we want our business to go, and outline how we are planning to get there.
+Given that our employees are our most important capital, the strategy take into account their place at the firm, their dedication and their growth.
 We want our employees to become involved and actively participate in the implementation of the strategy.

-Our plans include improving the performance culture at Arctic Paper.
+Our plans therefore include improving the performance culture at Arctic Paper.
 This means applying a broader approach in structuring the practice of performance conversations, and encouraging employees to set and evaluate the goals they set for themselves.
-This will help them to develop their skills and abilities, while at the same time helping us achieve the goals defined in the strategy.
+This will help them to develop their skills and abilities, while at the same time helping we achieve the goals defined in the strategy.
 We believe that the synergy effect will positively impact the work environment and will bring tangible benefits to our business.
 As we have observed notable differences in responses across the company, we also recognise our managers have an important role in facilitating dialogue and communicating future opportunities.
-We are aiming to formulate a more detailed plan of action over the course of 2018, which we hope will address the points raised by our employees in the survey.
+As a part of a general action plan for the whole company development, a performance culture is established on central level.
+During 2019 local adaptions of the central plan should be implemented.